myownelixir/DadaSliceR1.0/README.md

 * Saves new samples to the output folder creating automatically new Sample Pack
 * Can save samples into smaller Sample Packs by randomly distributing 15 1 sec files into newly created subfolders based on output value folder via ``` dada_folders(output) ```
-* Each time the output is different, meaning that if you run the process again on the same ```input``` folder, the newly generated audio clips will be different as the time points would be different.
+* Each time the output is different, meaning that if you run the process again on the same ```input``` folder, the newly generated audio clips will be different as the time points would be different
+* The output files are in the "one shots" category rather than loops etc.

 ## Setup
 Make sure you have installed dependencies: